 Spatial awareness is crucial for mobile devices and platforms.
 Knowing the position of the device or platform in the world, the 3D structure of its environment and how objects in the surroundings are moving is a key aspect for enabling new interactive applications such as autonomous navigation or augmented and virtual reality.
 Our technology provides this spatial awareness.

 DRONES AND ROBOTS

-To operate in unknown terrains, smart drones and robots require fast and precise position information as well as 3D maps of their environment.
-Our visual positioning systems (VPS) deliver this information and thereby enable new applications in the field of automated agriculture, mining, inspection or logistics.
+To operate in unknown terrains, smart drones and robots require fast and precise position information, 3D maps of their environment and information on how objects are moving.
+Our positioning and collision avoidance systems thereby enable new applications in the field of automated agriculture, mining, inspection or logistics.

-For virtual and augmented reality on head-mounted displays, these devices need to know the position and orientation of the viewer.
-To create a convincing illusion of reality, this position estimation and the according screen update have to happen within milliseconds which requires the fast position estimation we can deliver.
+To allow virtual and augmented reality on head-mounted displays, the devices need to know where things are located in the world and how they move.
+To create a convincing illusion of reality, this position estimation and the according screen update have to happen within milliseconds which requires the fast visual processing we can deliver.

 SILICON EYE CHIP

 Instead of using conventional camera chips for our vision systems, we are designing and manufacturing highly efficient vision sensor chips that are inspired by the processing in our eyes.
 These chips contain smart pixels that compress the information in the pixel and thereby allow saving time, power and computation.